platypuswithoutk/rsschool-cv/cv.md

 ### About me
 I am ambitious and diligent person who likes people and teamworking.
 In February 2020 I completed Frontend Developer course organized by Akademia108 in Kraków.
 Year ago I also took a part in Rooling Scopes School 2020.

 I don't have much experience in programming but I have ability to learn fast and I never hesitate to ask questions when my knowledge is not enough.
+I am currently doing an internship as a Frontend Developer at Millenium Studio from Krakow.

 ### My skills
 * HTML5
 * CSS3
 * JavaScript
 * GIT
+* jQuery
 * Bootstrap
+* Gulp-Sass
+* WordPress (ACF, WooCommerce)

 #### I'm learning
 * React
+* Smarty
-* Gulp-Sass
+* Php
-* WordPress
+* TypeScript

 ### My experience
 * 11/2019 - 02/2020 - Front End Developer course organized by Akademia 108